Experimental Assessment of Human Blockage at sub-THz and mmWave Frequency Bands: Conclusions

 \section{Conclusions}

-The inclusion of human blockage effects in next-generation channel models is essential to accurately predict the wireless propagation behavior, {particularly} at the sub-THz {frequencies}.
-To the best of the authors' knowledge, this work has conducted for the first time a measurement campaign {analyzing} human blockage over an extremely wide band, from 75\:GHz to 215\:GHz, {encompassing} both mmWave and sub-THz frequencies. {Results show} that {additional} attenuation due to human {presence at distances from} 1\:m to 2.5\:m {ranges} between 42\:dB and 56\:dB, {significantly} affecting the received power.
-Several models (FI, CI, ABG and, CIF) {were fitted to the experimental values of} blockage gain, {consistently yielding} a frequency loss exponent {of approximately} $-$3 and distance gain factor of 12\:dB/m. {These results were} compared with the standardized models 3GPP-A and 3GPP-B (based on site-specific geometry), which {exhibited root mean squared} errors {approximately} 2.7\:dB higher.
-The {findings of this work} are expected to {aid in} the development of D2D, BAN, and PAN communications systems {by incorporating blockage gain as an additional term in the link-budget evaluations}. {As future lines, aspects such as the influence of antenna height or larger Tx-Rx distances on blockage gain could also be evaluated.}
+The inclusion of human blockage effects in next-generation channel models is essential to accurately predict the wireless propagation behavior, particularly at the sub-THz frequencies.
+To the best of the authors' knowledge, this work has conducted for the first time a measurement campaign analyzing human blockage across an extremely wide band, from 75\:GHz to 215\:GHz, encompassing both mmWave and sub-THz frequencies.
+Results show that additional attenuation due to human presence at distances from 1\:m to 2.5\:m ranges between 42\:dB and 56\:dB, significantly affecting the received power.
+Several models (FI, CI, ABG and, CIF) were fitted to the experimental values of blockage gain, consistently yielding a frequency loss exponent of approximately $-$3 and distance gain factor of 12\:dB/m.
+These results were compared with the standardized models 3GPP-A and 3GPP-B (based on site-specific geometry), which exhibited root mean squared errors approximately 2.7\:dB higher.
+The findings of this work are expected to aid in the development of D2D, BAN, and PAN communications systems by incorporating blockage gain as an additional term in the link-budget evaluations.
+As future \blue{works}, aspects such as the antenna height or larger Tx-Rx distances could also be evaluated \blue{for their effect on blockage~gain}.